itsalif/ezMark/README.md

   You can customize to selector to apply only to checkbox or radiobuttons, like below:

+  Only apply to Checkbox:
   <pre>
   $('input[type="checkbox"]').ezMark();
   </pre>

+  Only apply to Radiobutttons:
   <pre>
   $('input[type="radio"]').ezMark();
   </pre>